 The MIB program offers courses throughout the week at Goodes Hall on Queen's University campus.
+The single Degree Internship Program is normally completed in 16 consecutive months.
 During the international exchange or double degree component of the program, the student is expected to be at a partner institution for the length of their term or year.